Ulico/LocationChanger/README.md

 # LocationChanger
-Uses libimobiledevice and python to alter the GPS location on iOS devices.
+Uses libimobiledevice and Python to alter the GPS location on iOS devices.